willem-strydom/research/README.md

 # Usage notes
 Project is entirely python.
 Requires numpy, and pandas to work.
-Matplotlib is used for demonstration.
+Matplotlib is used for plotting sometimes.